-The results of operations for the three and six months ended June 30, 2024, are not necessarily indicative of the results that may be expected for the entire year.
+The results of operations for the three and nine months ended September 30, 2024, are not necessarily indicative of the results that may be expected for the entire year.

 Segment Information-Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
 The Company's chief operating decision maker is the chief executive officer.
-The Company has, historically, had one business activity and there were no segment managers who were held accountable for operations, operating results, and plans for levels or components below the consolidated unit level.
+The Company has, historically, had one business activity and there were no segment managers who were held accountable for operating results, and plans for levels or components below the consolidated unit level.
 Due to the acquisition of a privately held 503B manufacturer of compounded bioidentical hormones on March 18, 2024, the Company evaluated the guidance set forth in Accounting Standards Codification ("ASC") 280, Segment Reporting ("ASC 280"), and concluded that there remains no segment managers and the operations are reviewed and resources allocated on a consolidated level.
 Therefore, there remains one operating segment.
 The Company will reevaluate this conclusion in accordance with ASC 280 if and when changes to the organization occur.
-Please see Note 3 for further detail.
+Please refer to Note 3 for additional information on the acquisition.